By Rev. Dr. Ed Hird

 Even though I did not meet Jesus until age 17, I was blessed to be taught to pray as a child by my mom, as well as in Sunday School.
 Prayer was something that I linked with remembering one’s family before going to sleep, and in saying grace at the dining room table when my nana came to visit.
 Imagine how we might shape the future of Canada if we invested in helping the new generation learn how to pray.
 If we will prayerfully strengthen the new generation, then prayer will have a Canadian future.
 Lord, teach us to pray.

--an article to be published in the Light Magazine
+-an article previously published in the Deep Cove Crier/North Shore News and the Light Magazine

 Restoring Health is also available online on Barnes and Noble in both paperback and Nook/ebook form.
 Nook gives a sample of the book to read online.